EU Trademark registration: Procedure

 Free Registered Trademark Search in the EU

 Trademark Database, which contains registered and filed trademarks in the EU.
+It is updated on a regular basis and you can find a filed trademark 1-2 days after it is filed.

 However, we recommend ordering a trademark study because this will let you check the probability of registration of your trademark in the countries-members of the EU, calculated by an experienced professional.